Bennny20/Project_MotorBikeManagement/README.md

 ### You will find in this repo the following stuff:
 * This repo has a basic project about Java-DESK
-* Techs: JDK 1.8, SQLServer , OOP, NetBeans8.2
+* Techs: JDK 1.8, SQLServer, OOP, NetBeans8.2

 ### Project functions include:
 - CRUD product